Rookout/deployment-examples/node-aws-lambda/README.md

     - Using **Cloud9 IDE** integrated tools.

     #### Building on MacOS/Windows
     If you are building on a MacOS/Windows machine, npm will compile native binaries for this platform.

     AWS Lambda runs on Linux and thus needs the linux compiled binaries.

-To build AWS Lambda compatible native extensions, simply run the following command line:
+    To build AWS Lambda compatible native extensions, simply run the following command line (Add your node version):

+    ```
-    ```docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-nodejs8.10 npm install```
+    docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-nodejs<YOUR-NODE-VERSION> npm install
+    ```

     You can read more about building a local native extension in our [blog](https://www.rookout.com/3_min_hack_for_building_local_native_extensions/).

 1. Set your Rookout Token as an environment variable in the Lambda configuration: